ajay-deshmukh24/GhostPort/README.md

 - Code is well commented.
 For any doubt you can refer to the comments.
 - Code is only for Linux systems.
-- If you have windows system then you should install Linux enviornment and run using curl from terminal
+- If you have windows system then you should install Linux enviornment and run using curl from terminal and if you want to run from browser use IP of your ubuntu enviornment in plcae of localhost in test url.
-- If your browser gives any issue with connecting to proxy server you can save "proxy.pac" file given and add url to proxy settings of your browser
+- Use Icognito window in both linux and windows system so that browser's cache will not interrupt.

 ## How to Run